volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 ## The problem

-Imaging the following situation: you build a `Select` component and it receives some props.
+Imagine the following situation: you build a `Select` component and it receives some props.
 One of these is `options`, which contains all available options that are displayed on the list.

 Due to the fact that you are using TypeScript, it is necessary to specify a type for each `option` element: